AT&T Discovery District, Dallas. Photo by Richard Eimer.

 Exhibition/Entertainment

 For decades, the streets of New Orleans have been uniquely populated with children who tap dance for money.
 It is one of the many authentic threads in the tapestry of sights, sounds, and smells of a Saturday morning in the French Quarter.
 Who hasn’t enjoyed a busker in the subway stations or streets of New York?
 Or a juggler at Covent Garden in London?
 We speak often of the need for purposeful public spaces in successful and intuitively interactive, people-centric places.
-A diversity of planned and spontaneous experiences and offerings is necessary for a place to be durable in our community.
+A diversity of planned and spontaneous experiences and offerings is necessary for a place to be long-lasting in our community.
 Does it require fireworks to successfully activate a space?
 Not necessarily.

-Carefully programmed public spaces with events, entertainment, and exhibitions allow operators to quickly create activated places successfully curated toward a diverse psychographic range.
+Carefully programmed public spaces with events, entertainment, and exhibitions allow operators to quickly create activated places that are successfully curated toward a diverse psychographic range.
 The full-time staff at Klyde Warren Park in Dallas carefully curates approximately 1,000 events each year ranging from boot camps for yoga to tai chi, Zumba, and ballroom dancing to large-scale food events, ballet performances, and concerts in the park.
 The operating staff at The Grove in Los Angeles has perfected hundreds of scheduled events each year ranging from fashion shows, live music, storytelling, and puppet shows to keepsake photos with Santa.

 A crowd of people watch an exhibition in a public space.